GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 Application log messages written to stdout and stderr are automatically collected and can be viewed in the Logs Viewer.

-We are going to create a controller and log with level INFO and verify the log statement is visible in the Log Viewer.
+Create a controller and log with level INFO and verify the log statement is visible in the Log Viewer.

 _grails-app/controllers/demo/LegalController.groovy_